mercadopago/devsite-docs/guides/payments/api/money-transfer.en.md

 >The APP must be assigned the scope of "money_transfer", the payment must be with the `payment_method_id` =  `account_money`, and the `operation_type` = `money_transfer` field must be added.<br>
 > For payments that meet the conditions mentioned above, the transaction will have a commission of 0% and the money will be released immediately after creating the transaction.

-## Payment to Suppliers and Payroll
+## Payment to suppliers and payroll

 This solution allows payment to suppliers and payment of salaries.
 For these cases, we must add the specific "concept_id" field to identify these types of payments: